-Thanks to a grant from Lily's Helping Hands scheme, Jason was able to buy in-ear monitors – audio technology that isolates his audio experience from the rest of the band.
+Thanks to a grant from the Lily Wish Fund, Jason was able to buy in-ear monitors – audio technology that isolates his audio experience from the rest of the band.
 Now when he performs, he can hear his own singing and playing, without being exposed to the ear-splitting blast of the on-stage speakers.

 "The difference is incredible," he enthuses.
 "Before, I had no protection.
 The sound was so loud I would sometimes turn my monitor down, but then I risked damaging my voice because I couldn't hear myself against the rest of the band.
 Now, with the in-ear monitors, I'm in complete control of what sound goes into my ears.
 They no longer ring when I come off stage, and tinnitus isn't an issue like it was on the last tour."